ewhicher/matter/content/collections/pages/opportunity-lab.md

     content:
       -
         type: text
-        text: 'Identifying promising growth opportunities is a science and the first step to a meaningful product strategy.'
+        text: 'Here to future-proof your ecosystem, the Opportunity Lab harnesses a mixture of qualitative and quantitative research and blends this with empathetic and creative thinking to highlight and qualify your immediate and future opportunities.'
   -
-        type: hardBreak
+    type: heading
+    attrs:
+      level: 6
+    content:
       -
-        type: hardBreak
-      -
         type: text
-        text: 'As well as helping you to discover new whitespace and under-served opportunities, our rigorous opportunity pack provides a solid foundation for many future initiatives.'
+        text: "\_The lab combines design futures with a grounded analysis of the current landscape to explore and qualify new markets, pre-emptively framing new propositions and innovations."
 typed_rows:
   -
     id: lda2hi6a